Men’s and women’s berets are available in a variety of styles. A beret is a soft hat worn tilted on the head and shaped like a bowl.

 Cloche hats are similar to Beret Cloche Hats, but the crown is more prominent, and the right side of the hat has an emphasis, similar to a military beret.

-These are quite similar to Middle Eastern turbans, although they are slightly slanted.
+These are quite similar to Middle Eastern turbans, although slightly slanted.
 The beret is made with robust construction for which padding is employed.

 They are also embellished with lacework, beads, stone, and threadwork to give them a regal appearance.
 These can give the wearer an empress-like appearance and make her feel like one.